learn-academy-2019-bravo/javascript-foundations-assessments-45acpUSA/js-foundations.md

 8. Do you have a suggestion for a Check In question?

 9. What was your favorite topic this week?
+  My favorite topic this week was classes and class inheritance because that is the topic that I have the least experience in.
+I like to work on any and all weaknesses I have in order to develop my skillset in a holistic-sense.

 10. What was your "A-ha!" moment this week?